 - 11.10.
 The Sustainability Appraisal (SA) is an integral part of the plan preparation process and is required for each Local Plan document.
-It is also needed and for some neighbourhood development plans and SPDs.
-It looks at the likely environmental, social and economic effects of a plan to make sure that the plan promotes sustainable development and takes the most appropriate approach given when judged against reasonable alternatives.
-At each stage of the Development Plan preparation there is a corresponding stage of the SA and these documents are made available for comment during public consultation.
+It is also needed for some neighbourhood development plans and SPDs.
+It looks at the likely environmental, social and economic effects of a plan to make sure that the plan promotes sustainable development and takes the most appropriate approach when judged against reasonable alternatives.
 The SA, where appropriate, will incorporate the Strategic Environmental Assessment (SEA), in accordance with European Directive EC/2001/42. - 11.11.
-As Local Plans cover the whole district, and therefore will impact the environment on a large scale, it is appropriate for an SEA to be incorporated into the SA.
-At each stage of preparing Local Plans, there is a corresponding stage of the SA and these documents are made available for comment during public consultation. - 11.11.11.12.
-Where proposals in an SPD or Neighbourhood Development Plan ('NDP') or Neighbourhood Development Order (NDO) are likely to have significant environmental effects that have not already been assessed when preparing a Local Plan, an SEA may be required, and groups may choose to undertake an SA that incorporates the requirements of an SEA and take it further by considering social and economic aspects. - 11.12.11.13.
+As Local Plans cover the whole district, and therefore will impact the environment on a large scale, it is appropriate for a SEA to be incorporated into the SA.
+At each stage of preparing Local Plans, there is a corresponding stage of the SA and these documents are made available for comment during public consultation. - 11.12.
+Where proposals in an SPD or Neighbourhood Development Plan ('NDP') are likely to have significant environmental effects that have not already been assessed when preparing a Local Plan, an SEA may be required, and groups may choose to undertake an SA that incorporates the requirements of an SEA and take it further by considering social and economic aspects. - 11.13.
 We will consult on draft SA/SEA reports alongside the draft version of the plan to which it relates.
-For example, the SA Report (incorporating requirements of the SEA) should be published alongside the Publication Version (Regulation 19) of a Local Plan or other DPD.
-It may also be appropriate to publish any SEA reports alongside early consultation documents. - 11.13.11.14.
-Figure 3 shows the key stages when preparing an SA which incorporates the requirements of an and an SEA.
-An SA is usually required for allLocal Plans and all other DPD's.
-Figure 3a shows the key stages of neighbourhood plan preparation and their relationship with the SEA Process.
+For example, the SA Report (incorporating requirements of the SEA) should be published alongside the Publication Version of a Local Plan or other DPD.
+It may also be appropriate to publish any SEA reports alongside early consultation documents. - 11.14.
+Figure 3 shows the key stages when preparing an SA which incorporates the requirements of an SEA.
+An SA is usually required for Local Plans and all other DPDs.
+Figure 3a shows the key stages of neighbourhood plan preparation and their relationship with the SEA process.